Hunter-Open-Source-Club/Constitution/constitution.md

 ### Elections

-Elections are a vote held once yearly and according to Hunter College club regulations.
+Elections are a Strict-Majority *[Vote]* (as defined in [Article VII Quorum]) held once yearly and according to Hunter College club regulations.
 Committee members are appointed by Standard Legislative Process.

+All officers are responsible for ensuring a fair vote.

 ## Article VI Meetings